 Audit Committee.
-The Audit Committee is comprised of Mr. Laidley, Ms. Lowe, and Mr. McEvoy.
-Mr. Laidley serves as Chairperson of the Audit Committee.
-Mr. Laidley is not standing for re-election due to the Director Retirement Policy described on page 7 under "Director Retirement Policy."
+The Audit Committee is comprised of Ms. Lowe, Mr. McEvoy, Mr. Reid and Ms. Weyenberg.
+Ms. Lowe serves as Chairperson of the Audit Committee.
+Ms. Weyenberg is not standing for reelection at the Annual Meeting.
 Among other things, it is responsible for: